tim-one/tinyrand/README.md

 In general, the more bits in the state, the higher quality the results.

 - 0: 16-bit state, and no int larger than a 32-bit unsigned int is created.
-All implementations must support version 0.
+All implementations should support version 0.

 - 1: 26-bit state, and no int larger than a 52-bit unsigned int is created.
 This is for languages that use IEEE-754 "double precision" floats as their